What AI Do I Need in 2026? The Honest Guide to Finding the Right Tools for You

 Step-by-Step: How to Choose Your AI Stack

+1. Define your top three tasks.
 Be brutally specific.
-Not "improve productivity" but rather "summarise meeting transcripts, draft client emails, and research competitors."
-Specificity makes it obvious which tools fit and which ones don't.
+Not "improve productivity" but "summarise meeting transcripts, draft client emails, and research competitors."
+Specificity makes it obvious which tools fit and which do not.

 Pro Tips for Getting Real Results in 2026

+Give context, not just commands.
 The quality of your output is almost entirely determined by the quality of your input.
-Tell the AI who it's writing for, what the goal is, and what a bad version of the output looks like.
-You'll be amazed at the difference.
+Tell the AI who it is writing for, what the goal is, and what a bad version of the output looks like.
+This is the cheapest quality upgrade available.

-Opus for deep reasoning and complex writing.
-Sonnet for everyday tasks at speed.
-A cheaper model for simple classification or formatting.
-Don't use your most expensive model for everything.
+Use the right model for the job.
+A flagship model for deep reasoning and complex writing.
+A faster, cheaper one for everyday tasks at speed.
+Do not run your most expensive model for simple formatting.

+Do not sleep on open-source.
 Models like Llama and Mistral are increasingly capable, free to run locally, and private by default.
 If data privacy matters in your work, this is worth exploring, especially for legal, medical, or financial tasks.

 Answer three quick questions at WhatAI Do I Need and get a personalised recommendation matched to your exact goals.
 Completely free, no email required.